alitaroosheh/InterThings/NVSHelper/Examples/README.md

-# _IAQ Example project_
+# _NVS Example project_

-In this project you could find how to use IAQHelper library to drive BME680 sensor.
+In this project you could find how to use NVSHelper library to drive NVS.